 A 12 month phased migration to the new model was planned to ensure service to customers was not disrupted, BCP working closely with Musgrave throughout, developing interim programmes where necessary to ensure customer orders could always be fulfilled even when the stock from their current supplying depot was being relocated to the new depots and their data to the central Accord server at the Ballymun Head Office.

 The first phase involved the movement of Accord Voice systems to the two new depots and the migration of stock from existing foodservice depots, together with stock information and customer data, sales ledger accounts, call schedules, routes etc.

 Then followed a phased migration of stock and data, depot by depot, from the cash & carries to the centralised operation.

 The project completed successfully in January 2016.
 All delivered orders are now processed through the central Accord system at Ballymun.
-Chilled and ambient orders go direct to the CDC; frozen orders go to the frozen depot for picking separately and are then trunked to the CDC for consolidated invoicing and onward distribution.
+Chilled and ambient orders go directly to the CDC; frozen orders go to the frozen depot for picking separately and are then trucked to the CDC for consolidated invoicing and onward distribution.

 A new Just in Time Multi-order Voice Picking process facilitates efficient batching and picking of multiple orders by route, enabling optimum stock collection per trip around the pick walk.
 Large store orders can be easily handled alongside smaller Foodservice orders, seen as a positive step towards the fulfilment requirements of a multi-channel supply chain.